Richard Greco Jr.

-Richard Greco Jr. is also the founder and chairman of the Board of The Montfort Academy, a classical curriculum high school in the Archdiocese of New York.
+Richard Greco Jr. is the founder and chairman of the Board of The Montfort Academy, a classical curriculum high school in the Archdiocese of New York.
 Widely recognized as a leader of the classical curriculum movement, The Montfort Academy has inspired other classical high schools to open around the country.
-Mr Greco also serves on the board of trustees or board of advisors of other civic and not-for-profit organizations, including The Hudson River Museum and Planetarium, the Westchester County Department of Parks, Recreation, and Conservation, Untermyer Gardens, and The Navy League of the United States New York Chapter.
-He writes for the Longitude journal of international economy and is invited regularly to speak on matters of foreign policy, international finance, business strategy, corporate governance, business ethics, education, post-conflict reconstruction, public service, leadership, and other subjects.
+Mr Greco also has served on the board of trustees or board of advisors of other civic and not-for-profit organizations, including The Hudson River Museum and Planetarium; the Westchester County Department of Parks, Recreation, and Conservation (where he served as Vice Chairman); Untermyer Gardens; and The Navy League of the United States New York Chapter.
+He has written for the Longitude journal of international economy and is invited regularly to speak on matters of foreign policy, international finance, business strategy, corporate governance, business ethics, education, public service, and leadership.

 Early life

 Born in the Bronx and raised in Pelham Manor, New York, Richard Greco Jr. attended Prospect Hill Elementary School and Pelham Memorial High School.
 He was ranked first in his class at Pelham Memorial High School and attended Fordham University on a full academic Presidential scholarship.
 He studied chemistry at Fordham and received a B.S. in 1991, graduating Summa cum laude, in cursu honorum and was class valedictorian.
 Later, he attended the Paul H. Nitze School of Advanced International Studies at Johns Hopkins University where he received an M.A. in international economics and American Foreign Policy.
 He also attended the University of Chicago Graduate School of Business where he was graduated with an M.B.A. in finance.
 During the time between college and graduate school Greco briefly attended medical school at the Columbia University College of Physicians and Surgeons and was a high school teacher of physics, Italian, and Spanish.

 Greco's first job after graduate school was as an associate at The Scowcroft Group in Washington, DC, where he advised investment fund managers and corporate executives about emerging markets, specifically in Africa, Asia, and the former Soviet Union.
 While at The Scowcroft Group, Greco assisted George H. W. Bush and Brent Scowcroft in editing A World Transformed, a book about the foreign policy of the United States in the post-Cold War era.
-In 1997, Greco joined the corporate finance advisory firm of Stern Stewart & Co and became a managing director.
+In 1997, Greco joined the corporate finance advisory firm of Stern Stewart & Co and became a managing director, specializing in advising companies and government agencies on value creation.
 There, he oversaw Stern Stewart's expansion into Italy, with the joint venture of Ambrosetti Stern Stewart Italia.
 During this period, Greco became a regular lecturer at Bocconi University, the School of Management at the Libera Università Internazionale degli Studi Sociali Guido Carli, and the Italian Association of Financial Analysts.
 He later became manager of Stern Stewart's Government Services Division.